Parking Holidays in Los Angeles area

 Are Parking Restrictions Enforced on Holidays?

 On many holidays throughout the year, most parking laws are not enforced in the city of Los Angeles and surrounding cities (towards the bottom of the page).
 If you are not sure which city you are trying to park in, see our What City Am I in?

 For other parking related laws, see our general Parking Laws page.

 AND be sure to check out other important Holiday Related Laws.

-What are the parking holidays in Los Angeles?
+What are the parking holidays in the city of Los Angeles?